google-wallet/passes-rest-samples/python/README.md

 		* Transit - [Design](https://developers.google.com/pay/passes/guides/pass-verticals/transit-passes/design)
 		| [Class](https://developers.google.com/pay/passes/reference/v1/transitclass/insert)
 		| [Object](https://developers.google.com/pay/passes/reference/v1/transitobject/insert)
 1. Run  the quickstart: `python main.py`.
 1. Choose your pass type to demo in the program.

+## Updating a Pass
 In this quick start application, every demo run will have a unique class and object.
 If you want to change data of an already inserted class or object, as noted in our [use cases](https://developers.google.com/pay/passes/guides/get-started/implementing-the-api/engage-through-google-pay), implement the update or patch methods.
 Check reference API [summary](https://developers.google.com/pay/passes/reference/v1/).